TheAlgorithms/Algorithms-Explanation/en/Ciphers/playfair-cipher.md

 ## Rules

-1. If both the letters are in the same column: Take the letter below each one (going back to the top if at the bottom).
+1. If both the letters are in the same column, take the letter below each one (going back to the top if at the bottom).

 ```
     Diagraph: "me"